prysmaticlabs/documentation/website/docs/install/install-with-script.md

 </table>

 If you don't have 32 ETH to stake, <a href='https://ethereum.org/en/staking/pools/'>pooled staking</a> gives you a way to stake with less than 32 ETH.
-If you can't run a full node, <a href='https://ethereum.org/en/staking/saas/'>staking as a service</a> lets you delegate hardware management to a third party.
+If you can't run a node, <a href='https://ethereum.org/en/staking/saas/'>staking as a service</a> lets you delegate hardware management to a third party.

 ## Step 2: Review best practices